ryzendew/AffinityOnLinux/README.md

 **Usage:**
 1. Run the installer - it will automatically attempt to install PyQt6 if needed
 2. Click **"One-Click Full Setup"** for automatic configuration
-3. Wine 10.4 (patched for OpenCL and AMD GPU fixes) will be automatically downloaded and configured
+3. Choose your Wine version (10.4 recommended for most systems, or 10.4 v2 for older CPUs) - Wine will be automatically downloaded and configured with OpenCL and AMD GPU patches
 4. Once Wine is set up, use **"Update Affinity Applications"** to install or update Affinity apps
    - For Affinity v3 (Unified), WebView2 Runtime will be automatically installed if missing
 5. Use **"Troubleshooting"** tools to:
+   - Switch Wine versions if needed (try different versions for better compatibility)
    - Configure Wine settings and renderers
    - Adjust DPI scaling for better UI visibility
    - Reinstall WinMetadata if needed